 Gross Density

-Lot Sizes Density ranges are no
+Lot Sizes

-Non-residential Floor to Space Typology Area
+Non-residential Floor to Area Ratio (FAR) Range Density ranges are not applicable in the Open Space Typology Area.

-Area Ratio (FAR) Range 1 91 09

-space.

-1.0 Site Design, Building Form, and Location 2.0 Automobile and Pedestrian Connectivity 1.1 SITE DESIGN 2.1 PEDESTRIAN CONNECTIVITY Avoid development within or modification of 100 year floodplains or floodways.
-Ensure public amenities within these areas can be accessed by the public via safe and efficient Minimize visual, auditory, and other pollutants. pedestrian and/or bicycle connections that do Minimize use of impervious surfaces. not compromise sensitive environmental reatures.
-Maximize the retention of natural areas and open
+- Avoid development within or modification of 100 year floodplains or floodways. - Minimize visual, auditory, and other pollutants. - Minimize use of impervious surfaces. - Maximize the retention of natural areas and open space.